-The Diary of Jasmine Grace was released this January in Honor of Human Trafficking Awareness Month.
+The Diary of Jasmine Grace was released January 2017 in Honor of Human Trafficking Awareness Month.

 In her true story, The Diary of Jasmine Grace, this modern-day abolitionist reflects on the values and experiences that influenced her.
 From dating a man who would eventually sell her body, to finding redemption in the back seat of a car, Jasmine reveals the strengths, vulnerabilities and processes that changed her.